awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 After initializing the SDK, you can use the following code to customize it.

-!!!
-Important "Important"
+!!! info "Important"
     This configuration will override the default configuration in `amplifyconfiguration.json` file.

 ```java
 import software.aws.solution.clickstream.ClickstreamAnalytics;